Strategic Buyers: Finding the Targets

 The Better Relationship

-One would think that someone on the other side of the deal – a buyer – would want this same arrangement; someone that is working for them, knows what their doing, is familiar with the dance steps that the process entails; someone they can count on to negotiate in their best interest, to get the best price and the best term.
-In short, get them the best deal.
+One would think that someone on the other side of the deal – a buyer – would want this same arrangement; someone that is working for them, knows what they’re doing, is familiar with the dance steps that the process entails; someone they can count on to negotiate in their best interest, to get the best price and the best terms.
+In short, someone in their corner, working to get them the best deal.

 Many buyers do not think this way and, as a result, waste a lot of time and a lot of money.
 It doesn’t have to be this way.